Shakshi3104/DeviceHardware/README.md

 DeviceHardware is a package for getting iPhone, iPad and Mac model names and hardware information, such as SoC name.

-Support for iOS devices and Macs by May 25, 2022 (JST).
+Support for iOS devices and Macs by August 14, 2022 (JST).

 ## Usage